How to Hire a CTO for a Startup: Cost, Skills and Best Practices

 Hiring a CTO for your startup can be a struggle if you don’t have technical expertise.
 Below, I’ve listed several tips that can help you choose the right candidate:

 • Step 1.
-Define your needs
+Define why your business needs a CTO

-• Step 3.
-Identify skills and experience
+• Step 4.
+Identify CTO’s skills and experience

 • Step 5.
 Find a trustworthy vendor